Theft Act (Northern Ireland) 1969

-The Theft Act (Northern Ireland) 1969 (c 16) is an Act of the Parliament of Northern Ireland.
+The Theft Act (Northern Ireland) 1969 (c.
+16 (N.I.)) is an act of the Parliament of Northern Ireland.
 It makes criminal law provisions for Northern Ireland similar to those made in England and Wales by the Theft Act 1968.

 Section 1 - Theft

 This section creates the offence of theft.

 Section 8 - Robbery

 This section creates the offence of robbery.

 Section 9 - Burglary

 This section creates the offence of burglary.

 Section 10 - Aggravated burglary

 This section creates the offence of aggravated burglary.

 Section 11 - Removal of articles from places open to the public

 This section creates the offence of removing article from place open to the public.

 Section 13 - Abstracting of electricity

 This section creates the offence of abstracting electricity.

 Section 15 - Obtaining property by deception

 This section is repealed.
 It created the offence of obtaining property by deception.

 Section 15A - Obtaining a money transfer by deception

 This section is repealed.
 It created the offence of obtaining a money transfer by deception.